 It is SouthCoast Health's policy to conduct pre-employment drug screens as well as reasonable suspicion, and post-accident drug and/or alcohol tests.
+Current drug testing does not distinguish between a positive test result based on illegal use of marijuana and THC use with legal CBD use.
+Any employee who tests positive for THC, for any reason, is subject to disciplinary action, up to and including termination.

-The Company reserves the right to search any company property such as offices, desks, lockers and file cabinets when there is reason to believe a person is under the influence, in possession of drugs/ alcohol, or has reported measurable amounts of drugs/ alcohol in one's system.
-Violations of this policy are subject to disciplinary action up to and including termination.
+The Company reserves the right to search any company property such as offices, desks, lockers, and file cabinets when there is reason to believe a person is under the influence, in possession of drugs/alcohol, or has reported measurable amounts of drugs/ alcohol in one's system.